jmbreda/pADamID_diff_domain_calling/README.md

 # pADamID_diff_domain_calling
 Calling domains with significantly different pADamID signal

+## Model

-## The sign of a pADamID differential signal in successive genomic bins can be seen a coin toss
+The sign of a pADamID differential signal in successive genomic bins can be seen a coin toss.

 The likelihood of sampling $k$ heads in $n$ coin toss with a coin having probability $p$ to hit a head and $(1-p)$ to hit a tail follows a binomial distribution:
 $$P(k,n|p) = {n \choose k} p^k (1-p)^{n-k}$$